1990 Austral-Asia Cup

 The 1990 Austral-Asia Cup was a cricket tournament held in Sharjah, UAE, between April 25–May 4, 1990.
 Six national teams took part: Australia, Bangladesh, India, New Zealand, Pakistan and Sri Lanka.

 The teams were divided into two groups of three who played each other, round robin, with the winner and runner-up of each group progressing to the semi-finals.

-Pakistan won the tournament, defeating Australia in the final, and won US$30,000.
+Pakistan, who were the defending champions, won the tournament, defeating Australia in the final and winning the US$30,000 champions' purse.
 As runners-up, Australia won US$20,000, while the semi-finalists, New Zealand and Sri Lanka won US$10,000 each.
+India, the losing finalist from the previous edition of the tournament, were eliminated in the group stage after being beaten by Pakistan and Sri Lanka in its two group matches.

 The tournament was sponsored by Sanyo.